hannobraun/playground/2025-08-02_monobloc/README.md

 ### Memory Management

 Memory management is kept very basic.
-Besides the stack, direct access to all memory is granted using a family of `load` and `store` instructions.
+Besides the stack, direct access to all memory is granted using a family of `load` and `store` functions.

 ```
 value address store8  # store the 8 least significant bits of the value
 value address store16 # store the 16 least significant bits of the value
 value address store32 # store the whole value

-address load8  # load an 8-bit value and put it on the stack
+address load8  # load an 8-bit value and push it to the stack
-address load16 # load a 16-bit value and put it on the stack
+address load16 # load a 16-bit value and push it to the stack
-address load32 # load a 32-bit value and put it on the stack
+address load32 # load a 32-bit value and push it to the stack
 ```

 In addition, some of WebAssembly's memory instructions are exposed as intrinsic functions.

 ```
-# Put the current size of the memory (in pages) on the stack.
+# Push the current size of the memory (in pages) to the stack.
 memory_size

 # Grow the memory by a number of pages.
-Put the previous size or `-1` on the
+Push the previous size or `-1` to the
-# stack depending on the success of the operation.
+# stack, depending on the success of the allocation.
 num_pages memory_grow
 ```

 ### Error Handling

-WebAssembly's `unreachable` instruction is exposed as an intrinsic function.
+WebAssembly's `unreachable` instruction is exposed as the intrinsic function `abort`.

 ```
 # Abort the program immediately.
-unreachable
+abort
 ```

 Other than that, the user may use the stack to signal error conditions.

-## Roadmap

-Once the design is a bit more solid, the goal of this section is to extract the first few minimal steps, that I can start with.

 ## Extensions

 This section details some possible extensions to the language design, which I wanted to leave out of the initial scope.

+From here on, I've put less effort into editing the text.

 ### Number Literals